OpenPhilologyAdmin/OPEN-be/README.md

 # Project details

+This is a free, open source web app, developed by the Open Philology project at Leiden University, the aim of which is to assist scholars in the work of producing scholarly editions of premodern texts, mainly those in Tibetan and Chinese, but with applicability beyond these two linguistic registers.

 The general aims of the project:
 - provide tools for editing multilingual texts,
 - allow for easy export of edited text into standard word